OlivierBouchoms/sqlite-remote/README.md

 * [Backend](./backend): .NET REST API which accesses the SQLite database over SSH
 * [Frontend](./frontend): React user interface
-* [Mock server](./mock-server): a Docker compse stack which contains a SQLite database and an SSH server, for local testing
+* [Mock server](./mock-server): a Docker compose stack which contains a SQLite database and an SSH server, for local testing